coma007/scada/README.md

    ```bash
    dotnet run
    ```
    The API will be available at http://localhost:7109.
 The web app will execute and display the logs in console.
+Visit http://localhost:7109/swagger/index.html to view swagger specification.

 ### Running the Console App (scada-core)